akshayrao1012/akshayrao1012/README.md

 ### Hi there 👋

+My name is Akshay Rao and am an AI ML professional working on projects.
+Feel free to colaborate or email me on akshayrao1012@gmail.com

 <!--
 **akshayrao1012/akshayrao1012** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.